logicxd/aungmoe/public/pages/2017-12-01-hide-api-endpoints-in-swagger.md

 ```

 Basically what it does is that it first checks to see if the entered password matches.
-Then it iterates through all the visible endpoints found for Swagger and then it deletes them from the path so that they don't show up.
+Then, it iterates through all the visible endpoints found for Swagger and deletes them from the path so that it does not appear.
-And then it also deletes all the models as there was a way for the frontend to see model information.
+Lastly, it removes all the models from showing up which contains structure information.
 This is particularly useful when you don't want others to know how your model looked like to hide any kind of information from leaking.

 Then add these inside your `Startup.cs` inside `ConfigureServices` method: